 7. Specify the same widths for columns and column-supported girders to reduce or eliminate the cutting and fitting of girder forms into column forms.

-8. Specify beams of the same and spacing on each floor by choosing a depth that will permit the use of standard sizes of lumber, without ripping, for beam sides and bottoms, and for other structural members.
+8. Specify beams of the same depth and spacing on each floor by choosing a depth that will permit the use of standard sizes of lumber, without ripping, for beam sides and bottoms, and for other structural members.

 It is obvious that a concrete structure is designed to serve specific purposes, that is, to resist loads and deformations that will be applied to the structure, and to provide an appearance that is aesthetically pleasing.
 However, for such a structure, it frequently is possible to modify the design slightly to achieve economy without impairing the usability of the structure.
-The designer can integrate constructability into the by allowing three basic concepts: design repetition, dimensional standards, and dimensional consistency.
+The designer can integrate constructability into the project by allowing three basic concepts: design repetition, dimensional standards, and dimensional consistency.